 But remember that these aren’t the only two options.
 Sharesies has a range of things to invest in, with all levels of risk.
 This means you can spread your money around different things that suit your specific time horizon.
 For example, if your time horizon was short, you could invest in very low-risk assets, like the NZ Cash Fund on Sharesies.
 These give reasonably dependable income, without much growth.
 Or you could invest in the medium and higher risk funds that give you a combination of growth and income.

-Or, you could mix things up.
-Remember that you can slice and dice your investments any way you want—so you could spread your money across a bunch of different levels of risk and return.
+Remember that you can slice and dice your investments any way you want.
+You can tailor your portfolio to your exact preferences by spreading your money across a bunch of different levels and kinds of risk and return.

 Be kind to yourself

 No matter how long your time horizon is, or what your income is, remember to be kind to yourself.
 It’s not at all uncommon for people in their 40s or 50s to wish they’d started investing 20 years ago.
 In fact, our research last year showed that a lot of people have a negative relationship with money—but it doesn’t have to be that way!